veganaize/closure-compiler/Using-NTI-(new-type-inference).md

 ## compiler bugs

 NTI is still under development, so there are compiler bugs.
 You may encounter NTI warnings are just plain wrong -- these are bugs in the compiler that have not yet been fixed.

-You can usually tell because the warning just doesn't make sense.
+You can usually spot a compiler bug because the warning just doesn't make sense.
 But not always!
 Sometimes the warning is rather cryptic.
 To help you distinguish good warnings from bad warnings look in the [list of issues and select the NTI label](https://github.com/google/closure-compiler/issues?q=is%3Aopen+is%3Aissue+label%3ANTI).

 You can help move the NTI compiler project along by reporting bugs you find in the compiler (as long as the bug is not a duplicate of an already reported issue).